 In addition, as emphasized by Hall (2005), the presence of labor market frictions generates a non-degenerate bargaining set for the wage, i.e. a wedge between firms' and workers' reservation wages.
 Any wage within that bargaining set is consistent with labor market equilibrium.
 That feature makes room for wage rigidities.
 We model wages as rigid within the bargaining set, adjusting only when approaching its bounds.
-In our model, a reduction in labor market frictions narrows the bargaining set and therefore endogenously makes wages more sensitive to shocks, increasing the volatility of fluctuations in wages.
-If the rigidity is extended to the wages of newly hired workers, then the increased flexibility of wages may dampen the volatility of output and employment in response to shocks.6 That feature may help explain the observed decline in the volatility of those two variables in the recent US experience.7 Other authors have also argued that the Great Moderation may have been driven at least in part by increased wage flexibility (Gourio (2007), Champagne and Kurmann (2010), Nucci and Riggi (2009)).
-However, this paper is the first to show that such an increase in wage flexibility can arise endogenously from a decrease in labor market frictions.8
+In our model, the reduction in labor market frictions resulting from the decline in labor market turnover narrows the bargaining set and therefore endogenously makes wages more sensitive to shocks, increasing the volatility of fluctuations in wages.
+If the rigidity is extended to the wages of newly hired workers, then the increased flexibility of wages may dampen the volatility of output and employment in response to shocks.
+That feature may help explain the observed decline in the volatility of those two variables in the recent US experience.
+Other authors have also argued that the Great Moderation may have been driven at least in part by increased wage flexibility (Gourio (2007), Champagne and Kurmann (2013), Nucci and Riggi (2011)).
+However, this paper is the first to show that such an increase in wage flexibility can arise endogenously from the decline in labor market turnover.